Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Discussion

-The members of the \class{C}-complex are found throughout the Main Belt and dominate the regions past the 3:1 mean-motion resonance in terms of number and mass \citep{2014Natur.505..629D,DifferentOrigiVernaz2017}.
-Their spectral appearance is generally feature-poor apart from the \class{h}-feature at \SI{0.7}{\micro\meter} observed in about one third of the population and associated to phyllosilicates present on the surface \citep{TheFractionOfRivkin2012}.
-Instead, the diversity of the complex constituents presents itself both in the slope and the shape of the spectra, the former ranging from blue over neutral to red and the latter from overall linear to a concave appearance attributed to a carbonaceous surface composition including magnetite \citep{SurfacePropertChapma1975,1979aste.book..688G,ReflectanceSpeClouti1990}
+The members of the \class{C}-complex are found throughout the main belt and dominate the regions past the 3:1 mean-motion resonance in terms of number and mass \citep{2014Natur.505..629D,DifferentOrigiVernaz2017}.
+Their spectral appearance is generally feature-poor apart from the \class{h}-feature at \SI{0.7}{\micro\meter} observed in about one-third of the population and associated with phyllosilicates present on the surface \citep{TheFractionOfRivkin2012}.
+Instead, the diversity of the complex constituents is present in the slope and in the shape of the spectra, the former ranging from blue over neutral to red and the latter from overall linear to a concave appearance attributed to a carbonaceous surface composition including magnetite \citep{SurfacePropertChapma1975,1979aste.book..688G,ReflectanceSpeClouti1990}

-Common meteorite linkages to the population of the \class{C}-complex involve carbonaceous chondrites such as CI, CK, CM and CO with different degrees of thermal metamorphism or aqueous alteration \citep{ThermalMetamorHiroi1996,2010JGRE..115.6005C,SpectralReflecClouti2011,NearInfraredSDeLeo2012}.
-However, the paucity of these meteorite groups among the falls even after bias-correction is difficult to reconcile with the abundance of the complex members in the Main Belt, leading \citet{Vernazza_2015} to suggest \abbr{Interplanetary Dust Particles}{IDPs} as analogues for the non-hydrated asteroids.
+Common meteorite linkages to the population of the \class{C}-complex involve carbonaceous chondrites such as CI, CK, CM, and CO with different degrees of thermal metamorphism or aqueous alteration \citep{ThermalMetamorHiroi1996,2010JGRE..115.6005C,Cloutis2011CI,NearInfraredSDeLeo2012}.
+However, the paucity of these meteorite groups among the falls even after bias-correction is difficult to reconcile with the abundance of the complex members in the main belt, leading \citet{Vernazza_2015} to suggest \abbr{interplanetary dust particles}{IDPs} as analogues for the non-hydrated asteroids.
 Using a radiative transfer model, the spectral appearance of most \class{C}-complex asteroids is well matched using constituents of chondritic-porous IDPs.
-The open question on the surface composition is decisive for the behaviour of the asteroids under spectral weathering influence.
-Both laboratory irradiation experiments \citep{IonIrradiationLantz2017,SpaceWeatherinLantz2018} as well as statistical approaches \citep{SpaceWeatherinThomas2021} show opposite trends for different initial surface compositions: while high-albedo material exhibits spectral reddening and surface darkening, low-albedo assemblages become bluer in their slope and brighter.
+The open question on the surface composition is decisive for the behaviour of the asteroids under the influence of spectral weathering.
+Laboratory irradiation experiments \citep{IonIrradiationLantz2017,SpaceWeatherinLantz2018} and statistical approaches \citep{SpaceWeatherinThomas2021} both show opposite trends for different initial surface compositions: while high-albedo material exhibits spectral reddening and surface darkening, low-albedo assemblages become bluer in slope and brighter.